borgar/fx/References.md

 ### Named Ranges or Names  (`REF_NAMED`)

-Named Ranges, or Names as Excel prefers to call them, are usually a references to a range or table but may also be references to entire expressions.
+[Named Ranges][named], or Names as Excel prefers to call them most of the time, are usually a references to a range or table but may also be references to entire expressions.

 ### Structured references (`REF_STRUCT`)

-Structured references are references into an area or slice of a table.
+[Structured references][srefs] are references into an area or slice of a table.
 They can include the table name (which is essentially a Name), as well as either or both of a section directive and/or column name or a range of columns.

 * A structured reference to a column: `Table1[Column1]`
 * A structured reference to the tables totals: `Table1[#Totals]`